Overview

 (ix) Work on the positives, not the negatives that have arisen from the conflict.

 Shifting from incidental to intentional interactions places positive relationships at the core of any learning community, and building a positive relational environment requires continued effort.
-Educators must acknowledge their role as the key actors who must drive this processes.
+Educators must acknowledge their role as the key actors who must drive this process.
 This begins by committing to working collaboratively with one another.
-Removing pressure on educators to deliver content in traditional, siloed fashion, further enables the correct relational circumstances to emerge, and enables communities to focus on modelling the key relational skills together, which is conducive to an exceptional learning community.
+Removing pressure on educators to deliver content in a traditional, siloed fashion, further enables the correct relational circumstances to emerge, and enables communities to focus on modelling the key relational skills together, which is conducive to an exceptional learning community.

 Act now